We now offer FOUR different share options!

 These intended for folks who are often away, but otherwise enjoy the amount of food they get per week in a Regular Share.
 This option allows you to come fill a regular share bag for any ten weeks of the season, and is a good option for anyone who might otherwise be looking to share a share with another family.

 These are intended for folks who find that a regular share is just too much food for their needs, but still want to be a commited member of the farm.
-With the shopper share you would prepay for $225 worth of vegetables, then come on any CSA day, choose what you'd like, and bring that to the counter, where the retail value will be tallied and deducted from your account each time you come.
+With the shopper share you would prepay for vegetables in $100 increments, then come on any CSA day, choose what you'd like, and bring that to the counter, where the retail value will be tallied and deducted from your account each time you come.
 This option gives you the most flexibility, but you pay our full retail price for each item.

 You may also enjoy our you-pick crops, which include some perennial herbs right up near the CSA barn, plus peas, beans, cherry tomatoes, sunflowers, raspberries and blueberries down in the main field.
 You may pick these once a week when they are in season, and you can come to pick whenever it suits you.